Grammy Award for Best Contemporary Folk Album: History

-The Grammy Award for Best Contemporary Folk Album was awarded from 1987 to 2011.
-Until 1991 the award was known as the Grammy Award for Best Contemporary Folk Recording.
-In 2007, this category was renamed Best Contemporary Folk/Americana Album.
+Prior to 1987, contemporary and traditional folk albums were combined as the Best Ethnic or Traditional Folk Recording.
+From 1987 to 1991, the category was presented as Best Contemporary Folk Recording.
+In 2007, the category was renamed Best Contemporary Folk/Americana Album.
 As of 2010 the category was split into two categories; Best Contemporary Folk Album and Best Americana Album.